Orlando Johnson: Return to the NBA (2016)

 On February 5, 2016, Johnson signed a 10-day contract with the Phoenix Suns.
 He made his debut for the Suns the following day, recording seven points, one rebound and one steal in 19 minutes of action against the Utah Jazz.
 On February 10, he recorded 9 points, a career-high 8 rebounds and a career-high 3 blocks in a loss to the Golden State Warriors.
 On February 15, the Suns did not renew his contract, making him a free agent.
 Five days later, Johnson returned to the Austin Spurs, recording 17 points, eight rebounds, six assists and three steals in 43 minutes that night against the Oklahoma City Blue in a 96–94 win.

 On March 9, 2016, Johnson signed a 10-day contract with the New Orleans Pelicans to help the team deal with numerous injuries.
 New Orleans had to use an NBA hardship exemption in order to sign him as he made their roster stand at 16, one over the allowed limited of 15.
 That night, he made his debut for the Pelicans in a 122–113 loss to the Charlotte Hornets, recording five points and three rebounds in 20 minutes as a starter.
 On March 20, the Pelicans did not renew his contract, making him a free agent.
 The next day, he returned to Austin.

-Guangxi Rhino (2016)
+Guangxi Rhinos (2016)

-In July 2016, Johnson joined the Guangxi Rhino of the Chinese National Basketball League.
+In July 2016, Johnson joined the Guangxi Rhinos of the Chinese National Basketball League.
 He helped the team reach the quarter-final round of the league but fell short of advancing to the semi-final stage after losing to Henan Roaring Elephants.
 In six games for Guangxi, he averaged 36.5 points, 7.5 rebounds, 4.8 assists and 1.2 steals per game.